graham-walker/youtube-dl-react-viewer/README.md

     - If you are not planning on using yt-dlp set the update command for your fork `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install your-fork-name`
     - Other [environment variables](#environment-variables) can optionally be set

-5. Build the image and start the container `docker compose up -d` (if using Compose V1 `docker-compose up -d`)
+5. Build the image and start the container `docker compose up -d` (on Linux run as sudo)
+    - If using Compose V1 run `docker-compose up -d` instead

 6. Install yt-dlp or your preferred fork to the container
-    - Open the container command line `docker exec -it youtube-dl-react-viewer-app-1 /bin/sh`
+    - Open the container command line `docker exec -it youtube-dl-react-viewer-app-1 /bin/sh` (on Linux run as sudo)
     - Install yt-dlp `python3 -m pip install --no-deps -U yt-dlp`

 7. Access the web app in the browser `http://localhost:5000`